Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/HLS/README.md

 ##### Concurrent Scheduling

 Concurrent scheduling is required so that each function runs independently and the execution of one function does not block the other.
-Both DSP/HLS subfunctions, `fft_rows` and `fft_cols`, are configured independently of one other, with concurrent scheduling achieved using `#pragma HLS DATAFLOW`.
+Both DSP/HLS subfunctions, `fft_rows` and `fft_cols`, are configured independently, with concurrent scheduling achieved using `#pragma HLS DATAFLOW`.

 ```
 ...